 Please contact me if you would like further details or to offer me a booking.
 All the talks are illustrated with high resolution digital images and last between 45 minutes and an hour, depending on what the audience wants.
 Questions from the audience are always welcome.
 I can supply the projector, projection stand and projection screen.
-To see my profile please visit www.linkedin.com.
+Alternatively, I can offer all my talks on Zoom.
+To see my profile please visit my website www.roberthesketh.co.uk

 Adrienne Hesketh (my better half) is a talented musician who also gives talks and live performance.
 She plays piano and recorder and her contact details are the same as mine.
-She has her own website www.adriennehesekth.com
+She also sings and dances and has her own website www.adriennehesekth.com

 If you are interested in this talk and wish to contact the speaker, please complete the following form: